+Powerful jaws and sharp teeth for gnawing through wood.

+Ears and nostrils can be closed underwater with special valves.

+Thick coat: woolly underfur and waterproof guard hairs on the outside keep the beaver dry and warm.

+Lips can fold in behind the front teeth so beavers can anaw on wood without getting a mouth full of sawdust.

-Ears and nostrils can be closed Thick coat: woolly underwater with special valves. underfur and waterproof Powerful jaws and guard hairs on the outside sharp teeth for keep the beaver dry and gnawing through warm. wood.
-Large flat tail is used like a flipper to help Lips can fold in the beaver move fast behind the in the water.
-Beavers front teeth so sit on their tails in cold beavers can weather to keep their anaw on wood feet warm. without getting a mouth full of sawdust.
+like a flipper to help the beaver move fast in the water.
+Beavers sit on their tails in cold weather to keep their feet warm.

+Large flat tail is used

 Gripping paws help the beaver to carry things.
-The front feet are not webbed and they have Webbed hind feet to help with are not webbed and they have an opposable little finger instead of an opposable thumb like humans have.
+The front feet are not webbed and they have an opposable little finger instead of an opposable thumb like humans have.